 Admission Criteria :

 - For General: Candidates to be selected on the basis of Common Law Admission Test (CLAT) scores.
 LLB degree/Equivalent degree in Law from a recognised University, with not less than 55% marks (50% in case of SC/ST students)

-- For Professional: Graduate degree in any discipline from UGC or similar Central or State Government recognised institute with minimum 50% marks in the particular discipline and three years of working experience, preferably in maritime law and international trade related areas.
+- For Post Graduate Diploma course: Graduate degree in any discipline from UGC or similar Central or State Government recognised institute with minimum 50% marks in the particular discipline and three years of working experience, preferably in maritime law and international trade related areas.